Does CBD oil make you sleep better at night? Here’s how it may and why you should care.

-Once absorbed, the CBD found in CBD oil supplements acts on your body’s endocannabinoid system, a vital cellular-signaling system that is responsible for regulating many of the body’s functions and processes.
+Once absorbed, the CBD found in CBD oil products acts on your body’s endocannabinoid system, a vital cellular-signaling system that is responsible for regulating many of the body’s functions and processes.
 Keeping our bodily functioning systems in balance, or “homeostasis,” is crucial to our health and performance.

 Among the many functions the endocannabinoid system is tasked with regulating is sleep.

 When the endocannabinoid system is working properly, it is able to efficiently regulate our circadian rhythm, or internal clock, and helps control our sleep-wake cycles.

 As a cannabinoid, CBD interacts with the endocannabinoid system through the system’s cannabinoid receptors, found throughout the central nervous system and immune system.

 By acting on the cannabinoid receptors, CBD supports the endocannabinoid system and its efforts to keep the body’s many functions, including sleep, in balance.

 Does CBD Oil Make You Sleep Better at Night?

 With regular CBD oil use, you may experience effects and sensations related to a more active endocannabinoid system as your body and its functions operate more efficiently.
 These balancing effects may positively impact your sleep habits and quality.